-These accidents are among the most common crashes on Missouri roads and can happen in heavy traffic, at stoplights, or even on high-speed highways.
-Unfortunately, many victims of rear-end accidents experience injuries such as whiplash, back pain, and even traumatic brain injuries.
+Rear-end accidents are among the most common crashes on Missouri roads and can happen in heavy traffic, at stoplights, or even on high-speed highways.

 Rear-end collisions are the most frequently occurring type of crash between motor vehicles, accounting for 40.8% of all such incidents.
 The NHTSA report notes that they are the leading contributor to motor vehicle accidents.
 These crashes happen when a vehicle strikes the rear of another, typically due to factors like distracted driving, tailgating, or sudden stops.